 Violence has surged dramatically in eastern Congo in the last few days.
 The M23 rebellion, which launched in March of this year with the likely backing of both Rwanda and Uganda, reached the outskirts of Goma in North Kivu province late Sunday night.
 Shelling and mortar fire have been heard in Goma for several hours today; Rwanda has accused the Congolese Army of shelling positions across the border in Rwanda – an accusation the Congolese government denies.
 Upwards of 60,000 civilians are newly displaced.

 As much as is possible, we are keeping in close contact with our partners on the ground in Goma and beyond.
 Communication is sporadic at best as much of the city’s phone and email service has been disrupted.
 Everyone that we have been able to contact is still safe.
 They are staying indoors and praying for a de-escalation of the violence as the shelling in Goma continues.
 We join them in those prayers.

 “My name is _____, and I’m calling about the current violence in Democratic Republic of Congo.
 I urge you to call for the immediate de-escalation of the M23 rebellion in Congo and demand an end to external support of M23 by Rwanda and Uganda.
 Please work with our international partners to pressure ALL parties to this conflict, including Congo, Rwanda and Uganda, to resolve the crisis through constructive negotiations.”

-You may already know that Janice Kamenir-Reznik (JWW Co-Founder and President) and Diana Buckhantz (JWW Board Member) had planned to visit our projects in South Kivu starting November 26.
-We are reassessing the security situation for that leg of the trip, they restricted their trip to visiting the Darfuri refugee camps in Chad.
+You may already know that Janice Kamenir-Reznik (JWW Co-Founder and President) and Diana Buckhantz (JWW Board Member) had planned to visit our projects in South Kivu starting November 26, 2013.
+After reassessing the security situation for that leg of the trip, they restricted their trip to visiting the Darfuri refugee camps in Chad.
 Another Congo trip has been planned for June 2013.